Inspiring

 Background

-Recognising the need for a rapid and structured response, Metro engaged Neo Analytics to deploy a cloud-based data foundation using Databricks to improve access and availability of data.
+Recognising the need for a rapid response, Metro engaged Neo Analytics to deploy a cloud-based data foundation using Databricks to improve access and availability of data.
 The priority was to lay a scalable foundation for advanced analytics and AI enablement moving forward.

 The challenges